Medevac jet with 6 people on board crashes in northeast Philadelphia neighborhood - Local News 8

 ‘Big ball of flames in the sky’

-One witness who witnessed the crash was at his job when he saw “this big ball of flames in the sky,” he told CNN affiliate WPVI.
+One witness who saw the crash was at work when he noticed “this big ball of flames in the sky,” he told CNN affiliate WPVI.

 “I was right here at the job and all I could see is this big ball of flames in the sky.
 Literally, we heard a loud, loud bang.
 It shook the entire building, the whole building shook,” Mikey Littlejohn told WPVI.